Andrew Freeman's location

 and Communications Technology (ICT), and the arts more generally.

-My name is also included in the Australian Computer Society (ACS) virtual Hall of Fame.
+My name is included in the ACS virtual Hall of Fame.

 I am also a lifetime member of Vegan ACT.